C-K-Devs/Azure-Reverie/README.md

 - Interact : Return

 ## Game Design Document
+You can view the detailed Game Design Document [here](./GameDesignDocument.pdf).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.